-One of the most exciting and rapidly advancing specialties within medicine is Clinical Radiology.
-That’s why many International Medical Graduates (IMGs) are interested in joining specialty training in clinical radiology in the UK.
+One of the most exciting and rapidly advancing specialities within medicine is Clinical Radiology.
+That’s why many International Medical Graduates (IMGs) are interested in joining speciality training in clinical radiology in the UK.
 The Royal College of Radiologists (RCR) maintain the training and their website would be the primary source of information and guidelines.

 Related Sub-specialties and special interest areas

-Even-though Interventional Radiology is the only officially recognized sub-specialty, but radiology trainee can have “special interest” in the following major areas:
+Even though Interventional Radiology is the only officially recognized sub-speciality, but radiology trainees can have “special interest” in the following major areas:

 - Paediatric radiology